piotrkulpinski/lessi/readme.md

 # Lessi

-A dead simple WordPress classes collection to help with theme development.
+A dead simple WordPress class collection to help with theme development.

 ## Installation